-St. John's College is a "one of a kind" institution, which "teaches its students how to think for themselves" through a series of rigorous, discussion-based seminars.
-Here, every student follows the same academic curriculum, which consists entirely of "reading and discussing the great books of Western civilization."
-Students study "math, science, philosophy; language, history, and literature,"and then, through in-class debate, are "encouraged to question everything, develop their own logical conclusions, and understand Western thought starting at the basics."
-The school's "brilliant" professors (known as tutors in St.
+St. John’s College is a “one of a kind” institution, which “teaches its students how to think for themselves” through a series of rigorous, discussion-based seminars.
+Here, every student follows the same academic curriculum, which consists entirely of “reading and discussing the great books of Western civilization.”
+Students study “math, science, philosophy, language, history, and literature,” and then, through in-class discussion, are “encouraged to question everything, develop their own logical conclusions, and understand Western thought starting at the basics.”

 The Jeanne Clery Act requires colleges and universities to disclose their security policies, keep a public crime log, publish an annual crime report and provide timely warnings to students and campus employees about a crime posing an immediate or ongoing threat to students and campus employees.